Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Conditioning of Random Block Subdictionaries

 \subsection{Discussion}

-Among existing works in the literature focusing on the conditioning of random (non-block) subdictionaries \cite{Candes04C,CandesQRUP,Tropp.ACHA2008,TroppCRAS,Kuppinger.etal.ITIT2012,Gurevich.Hadani.unpublished2009}, \cite{TroppCRAS} and \cite{Kuppinger.etal.ITIT2012} are the ones with the most general and strongest results.
-Specifically, \cite{Candes04C,CandesQRUP} deal with the case of the dictionary $\Phi$ being a concatenation of two orthonormal bases, while \cite{Gurevich.Hadani.unpublished2009} studies the case of $\Phi$ being a disjoint union of orthonormal bases.
+Among existing works focusing on the conditioning of random (non-block) subdictionaries \cite{Candes04C,CandesQRUP,Tropp.ACHA2008,TroppCRAS,Kuppinger.etal.ITIT2012,Gurevich.Hadani.unpublished2009}, \cite{TroppCRAS} and \cite{Kuppinger.etal.ITIT2012} are the ones with the most general and strongest results.
+Specifically, \cite{Candes04C,CandesQRUP} deal with the case of the dictionary $\Phi$ being a concatenation of two orthonormal bases, \cite{Gurevich.Hadani.unpublished2009} studies the case of $\Phi$ being a disjoint union of orthonormal bases, and \cite{Tropp.ACHA2008} requires $k$ to be inversely proportional to the column-wise coherence $\mu^2(\Phi)$.
 The results in \cite{TroppCRAS} and \cite{Kuppinger.etal.ITIT2012} are related to each other in the sense that \cite{Kuppinger.etal.ITIT2012} extends \cite{TroppCRAS} to the case when the subdictionaries of $\Phi$ are not necessarily selected uniformly at random.
-The proof technique employed in this paper for conditioning of random block subdictionaries is inspired by \cite{TroppCRAS} and is rather tight in the sense that in the case of $m=1$, $\mu_I = 0$, and for a unit-norm dictionary $\Phi$, Lemma~\ref{lem:cond_block} reduces to \cite[Corollary~5.2]{TroppCRAS}.
+The proof technique employed in this paper for conditioning of random block subdictionaries is inspired by \cite{TroppCRAS} and is rather tight in the sense that in the case of $m=1$ (and a unit-norm dictionary $\Phi$), we have $\mu_I = 0$, $\overline{\mu}_B \le \frac{\|\Phi\|_2}{\sqrt{p}}$, and therefore Lemma~\ref{lem:cond_block} reduces to \cite[Corollary~5.2]{TroppCRAS}.
 While we believe our result can be extended to the case when the random block subdictionaries of $\Phi$ are selected with a more ``structured randomness'' by leveraging the insights offered by \cite{Kuppinger.etal.ITIT2012}, we leave this for future work.

 It is also instructive to note that while Theorem~\ref{thm:rand_cond} is the most general incarnation of results concerning conditioning of random block subdictionaries, it is rather straightforward to specialize this result for conditioning of random block subdictionaries of \emph{structured} dictionaries.
 Next, we specialize Theorem~\ref{thm:rand_cond} to one such structure that corresponds to $\Phi$ being a Kronecker product of an arbitrary unit-norm dictionary and a dictionary with orthonormal columns.
 Such \emph{Kronecker-structured} dictionaries arise in many contexts~\cite{Sun,Duarte.Eldar.ITSP2011} and have a special connection to the literature on multiple measurement vectors (MMV) \cite{Cotter_Sparse,TGS06,T06,GRSV08,FR08,EM09,ER10,DE10,Lee.etal.ITIT2012,Mishali,Kim,DWBSB13} and multivariate linear regression \cite{Turlach2005,ArgyriouNIPS2006,Obozinski2010,ObozinskiUnion} problems.
 The following section therefore will also help understand our work in the context of these two research areas.